 After some more shopping we made our way to La Plancha beach for happy hour.
 This beach transforms each evening into a hip & happening bar scene, complete with bean bag chairs, umbrellas, and lights.
 Their cocktails are delicious and the sunset view from this beach was spot on.
 I ended up coming here two more times!

 The Sydney crew arrived today!
 We checked out of the hotel and into Villa Winata.
 It is very common to rent an entire villa in Bali as they are affordable and so so nice!
-I spent less than $300 on accommodation for 9 days in Bali!
+I spent less than $300 on accommodation for this 10 days in Bali itinerary!
 We got settled into our rooms and got some lunch before returning for an afternoon swim before dinner.
 We met Wayan, the property’s chef and maid, who was the sweetest woman ever.
 She made us breakfast each morning and took such good care of us all week.
 I miss her!

 We ate dinner tonight at the Ultimo Italian restaurant.
 Located near Seminyak Square, this main road has a wide array of shops and restaurants for tourists.
 We ate around here every night and were never disappointed, but be sure to read reviews before eating anywhere in Bali.

 We visited Ubud today!
 Known as the cultural capital of Bali, it is home to the Sacred Monkey Forest Sanctuary, several temples, rice terraces, and waterfalls.
-This was probably my favorite day of the 9 days in Bali!
+This was probably my favorite day on this 10 days in Bali itinerary!
 We began our morning at the Bali Swing.
 There are many swings in Ubud over the terraces, but this is the biggest one, and boy was it fun.
 I got to swing for 10 minutes, facing both backwards and forwards.
 It was so thrilling, I felt like a little kid again!
 After the swing we had a coffee tasting.
 I am not a huge fan of coffee but ended up purchasing the avocado coffee because it was so different and so good!

 From here we drove to the Tegalalang rice terraces, an icon of Ubud.
 There are more swings here (with better views) and opportunities to hike onto the terraces.
 The terraces were so muddy and the sun was so strong, but we prevailed and got some awesome photos!